CSNG-MFF/mozaik/README.rst

 Then python virtualenv and virtualenvwrapper (an handy way to manage python virtual environments)::

-$ sudo pip install virtualenv
+$ sudo pip3 install virtualenv
-$ sudo pip install virtualenvwrapper
+$ sudo pip3 install virtualenvwrapper

 To setup `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest//>`_ add the following lines at the top of ~/.bashrc ::